 University Park (majority)

-The North Shore, Northwest and West Suburbs, and South Suburbs are also part of the Chicago Metropolitan Area Collar Counties.
-The Collar Counties consist of five administrative counties, including McHenry, Will, DuPage, Lake, and Kane counties with each surrounding Cook County.
+The North Shore, Northwest Suburbs, the West Suburbs, and the South Suburbs are also part of the Chicago Metropolitan Area's Collar Counties.
+The Collar Counties consist of five administrative counties, including McHenry, Will, DuPage, Lake, and Kane counties, with each surrounding Cook County.

 Chicago is the county seat for Cook County (or what some Chicagolanders call “crook county" due to its history of political corruption, high taxes, unjust legal system, and racism) and remains the center county of Chicagoland.
-Cook County also has the biggest population with the remaining Collar Counties maintaining the largest number of residents across Illinois.
-Each of the suburban subregions of Chicago overlap at least two of the Collar Counties with some fitting within the boundaries of Cook County.
+Cook County has the largest population, with the remaining Collar Counties maintaining the largest number of residents across Illinois.
+Each of the Chicago suburban subregions overlaps at least two of the Collar Counties, and some also fall within Cook County's boundaries.

 Photo Credit - Railia and Associates